Atari4800/gpu-scraper/README.md

 **Code Milestone 1:**
-We feel we have achieved all our goals for this milestone and we have started on future milestone goals along with continuously improving what we have done.
+We feel we have achieved all our goals for this milestone, and we have started on future milestone goals along with continuously improving what we have done.

 Our goals for Milestone 1 were:
 - Implement Web Scraper Core